 The templates for these documents can be found at the Appendices to this Procedures document.

 Working Groups may also produce a range of other documents, but these will vary depending on the nature of the project or task that the Working Group is undertaking.
-Upon request the ACIG GAC Secretariat and the ICANN GAC Support Team may be able to provide templates or formats to support other work of the Working Group.
+Upon request the the ICANN GAC Support Team may be able to provide templates or formats to support other work of the Working Group.
 The Working Group Chair or Co-Chair should actively seek support on this matter from either or both teams by emailing gac-staff@icann.org.

 Roles and Responsibilities